jcarlosmayo/jcarlosmayo.github.io/_posts/2015-02-16-helsinki-housing.markdown

 <img src="{{ site.baseurl }}/img/post-helsinki-housing/post-helsinki-housing-teaser.png" />
 </a>

-The data captures the rentals offered by several real state agents but it has been extracted from a single portal at only two different points in time so it definitely does not provide an overall picture of the housing market in the area.
+The data captures the rentals offered by several real estate agents but it has been extracted from a single portal at only two different points in time so it definitely does not provide an overall picture of the housing market in the area.
 Additionally, I have restricted the values to the central 95th percentile to remove the distortions introduce by extreme outliers.
 Bearing that in mind it is still interesting to have a look at the distribution of price and size.
 The vast majority of rentals correspond to